jackcox15/Kairos/rns_PC/README.md

 **The goal of Kairos is to make decentralized communication easy to deploy, prepackaged, and accessible to anyone.**
 **This allows you to quickly seed local communities, run resilient communication hubs, and expand your mesh network with minimal effort.**

 **Joining the Kairos network is optional!
-You can run a standalone local mesh, or connect to the Kairos VPS hub if you have credentials.**
+You can run a standalone local mesh, or connect to the Kairos VPS hub if you have credentials.
+If you do not wish to join the private Kairos network, you can simply select "No" during the installer!**

 ### It supports two modes:
 - Local mesh only (If desire is for seeding your own local community)